mthansen/website/content/talks/Lattice2022/index.md

   region:
   postcode:
   country:
-summary:  Parallel talk at the 39th International Symposium on Lattice Field Theory
+summary:  Parallel talk at the 39th International Symposium on Lattice Field Theory in Bonn, Germany
 abstract:

 # Talk start and end times.